 Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.

-How does Chesterton Primary School spend Pupil Premium on its children?
+Chesterton Primary School receives a Pupil Premium Grant for: